 There have been rare cases of disorders that affect the nervous system of people taking tocilizumab.
 Signs that you could be experiencing a problem affecting your nervous system include numbness or tingling, problems with your vision, weakness in your legs and dizziness.
 If you experience these symptoms, seek medical attention.

 Tocilizumab can rarely affect your blood counts, liver function and cholesterol levels.
-Your health-care provider will use blood tests to monitor for these changes.
+Your healthcare provider will use blood tests to monitor for these changes.